flutter/devtools/CONTRIBUTING.md

 - Commit work to your branch: `git commit -m “description”`
 - Push to your branch: `git push origin myBranch`
 - Navigate to the Pull Requests tab in the main [DevTools repo](https://github.com/flutter/devtools).
 You should see a popup to create a pull request from the branch in your cloned repo to DevTools master.
 Create a pull request.
-- If you don't have DCM Teams activated, there are some additional checks that will be run only on the CI.
-If the pipeline named "Dart Code Metrics" fails after your pull request is submitted, open it and address all the issues.
-All issues will contain the line and the rule that triggered the issue to help you fix them.

 ### Keeping your fork in-sync